-Insider threats are a major danger to your sensitive company data.
-While many businesses focus on protecting themselves from external attacks, incidents triggered by employees make up more than half of data loss cases.
+Insider threats – an issue that endangers sensitive company data.
+While many businesses focus on protecting themselves from external dangers, incidents triggered by employees make up more than half of data loss cases.
 Richard Brulík, CEO of Safetica, which offers Data Loss Prevention (DLP) solutions, introduces the phenomenon of insider threats in detail.

 Without a DLP solution, data leaks take months to uncover